BriqueDeckard/CodinGame_Solutions_JAVA/GIT/README.md

 This REWRITES history and is destructive.
 The original commits on the branch are discarded and recreated (they will look similar (same comment, file and authorship), but will have different commit-ids and commit-time.
 It makes history more 'linear'.

 --> attention au git push --force.
 Il vaut mieux regler les conflits un par uns, commit par commit.

+## Reset:

+Discarding all local commits on this branch
+In order to discard all local commits on this branch, to make the local branch identical to the "upstream" of this branch, simply run ```git reset --hard @{u}```